oracle-livelabs/oci/apps-cloud-adventure-cio/06-analytics/analytics.md

 1. In this activity, you will Create analytics across different lines of business to derive better business insight

     ![Analytics OBJs](images/analytics_objs1.png)

+    ERP & SCM cross-functional reporting combines data from business processes like finance with supply chain operations.
+By providing a unified view of supply chain and enterprise operations, cross-functional reporting helps identify bottlenecks, optimize resource allocation, and improve supply chain resilience.
+Such insights are crucial for aligning supply chain strategies with overall business goals and achieving operational excellence.

 2. Oracle Fusion Data Intelligence Platform is a family of prebuilt, cloud-native analytics applications for Oracle Cloud Applications that provide line-of-business users with ready-to-use insights to improve decision-making.